taskflow/taskflow/README.md

 + Having a cycle in a graph may result in running forever
 + Destructing a taskflow while it is running in one execution results in undefined behavior
 + Trying to modify a running task can result in undefined behavior
-+ Touching a taskflow or an executor from multiple threads is not safe

 Cpp-Taskflow is known to work on Linux distributions, MAC OSX, and Microsoft Visual Studio.
 Please [let me know][email me] if you found any issues in a particular platform.